Newton optimization for the Multiconfiguration Self Consistent Field method at the basis set limit: closed-shell two-electron systems: General case

 \subsection{Numerics}

-The default calculation settings: maximum 15 iterations for the inner loop related to the treatment of each Newton's equation.
-We use DIIS with maximum 3 previous iterations.
-The initial trust radius is set to 1.0 and modified by dividing in two every time the new iteration results in a bigger energy value.
+The default calculation settings are as follows: a maximum of 15 iterations for the inner loop associated with the solution of each Newton equation.
+We use \ac{DIIS} with maximum 3 previous iterations.
+The initial trust radius is set to 1.0 and modified by dividing by two every time the new iteration results in a higher energy value.
 In addition, we modify the diagonal values of the orbital energies by multiplying by 10.
-We initialize the orbital energy matrix by $\mathds{1}$ at the beginning.
+We initialize the orbital energy matrix by $- \mathds{1}$ at the beginning.
 One may reset the orbital energy matrix back to $-\mathds{1}$ at the end of the first few iterations, in order to avoid unwanted saddle points.

 After each iteration the state is normalized using L\"owdin transform.
 In addition, CI coefficients are optimized after the orthonormalization, see Figure \ref{Newton_optimisation_figure}.
-These two sub-steps are very cheap comparing to solving Newton's system.
+These two sub-steps are very cheap compared to solving the Newton system.
 The converged result for the two orbital \ac{MCSCF} for the helium atom with the multiwavelet threshold $\varepsilon_{\text{MRA}} = 10^{-5}$ is $c_0 = 0.99793, c_1 = -0.06430$ and orbitals symmetric with respect to origin, shown in Figure \ref{ground_helium_orbitals_figure}.
 The corresponding total energy is $-2.87799$.
-It is worth to compare with \cite{Nakashima_Nakatsuji}, where the authors report a ground state energy for Helium of -2.90372438136211 a.u. using their free iterative complement interaction (ICI) method.
+It is worth comparing with \cite{Nakashima_Nakatsuji}, where the authors report a ground state energy for Helium of -2.90372438136211 a.u. using their free iterative complement interaction (ICI) method.
 This result agrees with other high-precision calculations \cite{Aznabaev_Bekbaev_Korobov}.
-It's worth noting that while this is a theoretical calculation, it's considered extremely accurate and is often used as a benchmark for experimental measurements and other theoretical methods.
+It is worth noting that, while this is a theoretical calculation, it is considered extremely accurate and is often used as a benchmark for experimental measurements and other theoretical methods.